fisherynwa/multi_pfa/README.txt

    This script contains a function that runs
    The principal factor approximation estimator (Section 2.5 in the manuscript).

-   - helper_functions: Here are stored some helper functions that are used.
+   - helper_functions: Here are some helper functions.
 For example, "getScore" extracts the score function from each marg fit.

 b) ./data/ Here is stored the MALDI data.